module Z80::Program

 # File lib/z80/labels.rb, line 110 def label?(arg) arg = arg.first while arg.is_a?(Array) arg.respond_to?(:to_label) end

-True if a label with a name
+True if a label with a name is defined in the current context.

 # File lib/z80/labels.rb, line 93 def label_defined?(name) @labels.has_key? name.to_s end